scottsauber/workshop-dotnet-azure-github-bicep/README.md

 1. Crap - where does the environment come from?
 I want to pass that in dynamically depending on dev or prod.
 Enter `.bicepparam` files (these will be passed in dynamically via the CLI)

-1. Add a parameter for environment and only allow `'dev'` and `'prod'` as values then reference that environment below in the `app` module
+1. Add a parameter for environment and only allow `'dev'` and `'prod'` as values then reference that when we call the `appService` module

    ```bicep
     @allowed(['dev', 'prod'])